 Why examine your skills gaps?

-New business owners are notorious for their ‘can do’ attitude and will turn their hand to all aspects of starting a business.
+New business owners are notorious for their ‘can do’ attitude.
+Many will turn their hand to all aspects of starting a business.
 Yet this can prove a double-edged sword.
 Jumping into skilled tasks without the right know-how can leave even the best-intentioned start-up owner floundering.

 There are also skills that new business owners need but simply aren’t aware of.

-A study in the Harvard Business Review found that while start-ups excel in a range of job-related skills such as leadership, accountability and interpersonal skills, there are glaring gaps.
-The study found that many new business owners lack skills relating to empathy, managing themselves and their time, planning and organising, and analytical problem-solving.
+A study in the Harvard Business Review found that start-ups excel in a range of job-related skills such as leadership, accountability and interpersonal skills.
+However, many new business owners lack skills relating to empathy, managing their time, planning and organising, and analytical problem-solving.

 Taking on skilled tasks where you have a skills gap can result in wasted time and poor outcomes.